shubham238-eng/truckxassignment/README.md

 # truckxassignment
-for this assignment I have used django rest framework for building API which is MTV base framework
+for this assignment I have used django rest framework for building API which is MTV base framework.
-I have just covered two admin functions which are displaying all alarms of dashcam, and all alarms of dashcam with filters. all data models created and their use:- 1)alarm_types (use to store all type of different type of alarm ) this helps in reducing data redundancy.
+Views contain API models contain structure of sqlite database and serializer contains serializers of for some data models I have just covered two admin functions which are displaying all alarms of dashcam, and all alarms of dashcam with filters. all data models created and their use:- 1)alarm_types (use to store all type of different type of alarm ) this helps in reducing data redundancy.
 2)alarmtable ( to save all alarm related details of dashcam)